lengning/WaveCrest/README.md

 ## 1. Installation
 To run the WaveCrest graphical user interface (GUI), it requires the following packages: shiny, shinyFiles, WaveCrest

+R version ≥ 3.0.2 is needed.
+For mac user, make sure whether xcode is installed.

 To install the shiny packages, in R run:

 > install.packages("shiny")